OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:11

-and say to the owner of the house, ‘The Teacher asks: Where is the guest room where I may eat the Passover with my disciples?’
+and say to the owner of the house, ‘The Teacher inquires: Where is the guest room for me to eat the Passover with my disciples?’

 ## Luke 22:12